Beta Israel: Falash Mura

-They derive from the Beta Israel of Ethiopia, however, the Falash Mura converted to Christianity and are not considered under the Israeli Law of Return.
-Some have made it to Israel but many still reside in camps in Gondar and Addis Ababa, Ethiopia, waiting their status for Aliyah.
-Some Falash Mura have reverted to Judaism.

 Terminology

 The original term that the Beta Israel gave to the converts was "Faras Muqra" ("horse of the raven") in which the word "horse" refers to the converts and the word "raven" refers to the missionary Martin Flad who used to wear black clothes.
 This term derived the additional names Falas Muqra, Faras Mura and Falas Mura.
 In Hebrew the term "Falash Mura" (or "Falashmura") is probably a result of confusion over the use of the term "Faras Muqra" and its derivatives and on the basis of false cognate it was given the Hebrew meaning Falashim Mumarim ("converted Falashas").

 The actual term "Falash Mura" has no clear origin.
-It is believed that the term may come from the Agaw and means "someone who changes their faith."
+It is believed that the term may come from the Amharic and means "someone who changes their faith."

-History

-In 1860, Henry Aaron Stern, a Jewish convert to Christianity, traveled to Ethiopia in an attempt to convert the Beta Israel community to Christianity.

 Conversion to Christianity

 For years, Ethiopian Jews were unable to own land and were often persecuted by the Christian majority of Ethiopia.
 Ethiopian Jews were afraid to touch non-Jews because they believed non-Jews were not pure.
 They were also ostracized by their Christian neighbors.
 For this reason, many Ethiopian Jews converted to Christianity to seek a better life in Ethiopia.
+In 1860, Henry Aaron Stern, a Jewish convert to Christianity, traveled to Ethiopia in an attempt to convert the Beta Israel community to Christianity.
 The Jewish Agency's Ethiopia emissary, Asher Seyum, says the Falash Mura "converted in the 19th and 20th century, when Jewish relations with Christian rulers soured.
 Regardless, many kept ties with their Jewish brethren and were never fully accepted into the Christian communities.
 When word spread about the aliyah, many thousands of Falash Mura left their villages for Gondar and Addis Ababa, assuming they counted."

 In the Achefer woreda of the Mirab Gojjam Zone, roughly 1,000–2,000 families of Beta Israel were found.
 There may be other such regions in Ethiopia with significant Jewish enclaves, which would raise the total population to more than 50,000 people.